 - The Power of Process in Healing Trauma and Dissociation (6 hours)- Dr. Jamie Marich (available as a home study)

-- 3-Day Fundamentals of Dissociation and EMDR Course (18 hours)- Amy Wagner
+- The Soul of Dissociation: 3-Day Fundamentals of Dissociation and EMDR Course (18 hours)- Amy Wagner

 (must be attended in real-time, online)

 - 12 hours of dissociation-focused consultation (6 individual, 6 dissociation-specific groups); if you are already an EMDRIA Certified Therapist, you are still required to complete this specialized consultation.
 If you are working on your certification, you may count these hours towards your certification requirement

 - If the program directors make the assessment that you will require more consultation to meet the core competencies listed above, ICM reserves the right to require additional consultation at participant’s expense.